 6. Don’t expect him to acknowledge that you have traveled hundreds of miles or spent thousands of dollars to see him.

 7. Don’t expect her to have cleaned her room in anticipation of your arrival.
-Oh wait, that IS what the room looks like after it’s been cleaned.
+Oh, wait, that IS what the room looks like after it’s been cleaned.
 As a corollary, do not expect her to hide the red solo cups that litter her dorm room floor.
-After all, she thinks you were born yesterday and that you believe her when she says she’s been drinking water out of those cups.
+After all, she thinks you were born yesterday and that you believe her when she says she’s been drinking water from those cups.

 So, what can you expect?

 1. Expect to look at him, breathe a sigh of wonder, and feel a slight tug at your heart because he’s grown up.
 Even in six short weeks, he’s changed.
 He is building a life without you; you are most decidedly on his turf now.